The Financial Technology Law Review: Austria

 Digital identity and onboarding

-Whereas there is no generally recognised digital identity in Austria, the 'citizen card' and a mobile phone signature allow for a secure and authentic electronic signature.
+Whereas there is, at the time of writing, no generally recognised digital identity in Austria, the 'citizen card' and a mobile phone signature allow for a secure and authentic electronic signature.
 A person may officially sign documents via authentication by smartphone app or via a dedicated website.
 By law, this electronic signature has the same effect as a handwritten signature.

 The electronic citizen card and the mobile phone signature is also available to non-Austrian citizens, although the person must be a permanent resident of Austria.
-The citizen card can be obtained and the mobile phone signature can be activated in various ways, for example, via the online tool of the Austrian tax authorities or in certain Austrian banks or authorities acting as registrars.
+The citizen card can be obtained and the mobile phone signature can be activated in various ways; for example, via the online tool of the Austrian tax authorities or in certain Austrian banks or authorities acting as registrars.
+At the end of 2021, the citizen card will offer additional functionality under the 'ID Austria' brand and – at least within Austria – serve also as a limited digital ID card for its holders

 Fully digitised onboarding of clients should generally be feasible but will very much depend on the technical infrastructure available.
 The legal framework for digitised onboarding is set by the FMA in its Ordinance on Online Identification (the FMA Online Identification Ordinance).
 Many banks use third-party providers to comply with the rather strict standards for online identification set in the FMA Online Identification Ordinance (e.g., conduct of the identification by educated personnel in a separate room with access control, live identification) by way of outsourcing.
 Such onboarding is most commonly conducted via videoconference, where an operator verifies the identity of the customers in compliance with the FMA Online Identification Ordinance.